 I got an opportunity to conduct a workshop for everyone at Icarus.
 I was delighted to share all that I know and build somthing wonderful together.
 We began the workshop with a short introduction to the material and its qualities, supported by a basic understanding of the tools and simple techniques to work with.
 We all had a wonderful time, learnt something new and the result, created some beautiful handmade leather creations.
 Here are some snapshots of the session I ran!

-A senior member of our graphics team Vijayan's work is a mix of surprising beauty and complexity.
+As Senior Graphic Designer, Vijayan's work is a mix of surprising beauty and complexity.
 His understanding of the technicality of structural design makes him your best bet for designs involving die cuts.
-His sense of aesthetics reflects in his leatherwork as well Ð a passion he's been pursuing for years.
+His sense of aesthetics reflects in his leatherwork - a passion he's been pursuing for years.
 His hand bound leather notebooks are subject of envy and lucky are the ones who've received them!